ajmalkoti/ajmalkoti.github.io/AcSIR_courses.md

 ## Geophysical Inverse Theory
 In this course I will discuss fundamental theory underlying the geophysical inversion.
-It should help students to develop an understanding for the problem and and itutions for the solutions methodology.
+It should help students to develop an understanding for the problem and and itutions for the solution/method.
 The course structure (not complete yet) is presented below is tentative and can be changed according to the audiance requirement.

 **Prerequisite** A background in physics and mathematics (partiularly, calculus and algebra)